Abstractn/abs-component/README.md

 There is currently no well-structured way for components to communicate with each other but the module still offers a bare-minimum possibility.

-The component manager offers a read only `components` object that looks like a record of names of registered components containing an array of how many of each component is present in the page.
+The component manager offers a read only `components` object that looks like a record of names of registered components containing an array of how many instances of each component is present in the page.

 ```typescript
 console.log(absComponentManager.components);